xairy/raw-gadget/README.md

 However, note that those only cover a [subset of functionality](/tests#todo).

+## API usage

+A userspace application can interact with Raw Gadget by opening `/dev/raw-gadget` and issuing `ioctl` calls to it.
+See the comments in [raw_gadget.h](raw_gadget/raw_gadget.h) for the details about each supported `ioctl`.
+Multiple Raw Gadget instances (bound to different UDCs) can be used at the same time.

+On the high level, the usage scenario of Raw Gadget is:

+1. Create a Raw Gadget instance by opening `/dev/raw-gadget`;
+2. Initialize the instance via `USB_RAW_IOCTL_INIT`;
+3. Launch the instance with `USB_RAW_IOCTL_RUN`;
+4. In a loop, issue `USB_RAW_IOCTL_EVENT_FETCH` to receive events from Raw Gadget and react to those depending on what kind of USB device must be implemented.

+For basic examples of the API usage, see [examples](/examples).
+For a more advanced example (that handles USB resets and configuration/altsetting changes) see [AristoChen/usb-proxy](https://github.com/AristoChen/usb-proxy).

+### Endpoint addresses

+Some UDCs impose restrictions on the endpoint parameters (transfer type, direction, etc.) that can be used with specific endpoint addresses.
+Thus, the endpoint parameters in the endpoint descriptor passed to `USB_RAW_IOCTL_EP_ENABLE` must be supported by the UDC for the specific endpoint address.

+Raw Gadget provides a way to find out the endpoint restrictions imposed by the used UDC.
+Once `USB_RAW_EVENT_CONNECT` is received via `USB_RAW_IOCTL_EVENT_FETCH`, `USB_RAW_IOCTL_EPS_INFO` can be used to find out the information about the endpoint restrictions.
+Based on that information, the device emulation code might have to dynamically assign the endpoint addresses in the endpoint descriptors to align with the endpoint parameters.

+Note: `USB_RAW_IOCTL_EP_ENABLE` is implemented to go through the list of UDC endpoints and choose the first one that supports the endpoint address and parameters specified in the endpoint descriptor.

+### Blocking ioctls

+Every Raw Gadget ioctl that receives or sends a USB transfer is blocking.

+This includes both the ioctls for handling control requests (`USB_RAW_IOCTL_EVENT_FETCH` for receiving the request and `USB_RAW_IOCTL_EP0_WRITE/READ` for responding) and the ioctls for handling non-control transfers (`USB_RAW_IOCTL_EP_WRITE/READ`).
+The ioctls for responding to control requests and for sending non-control transfers typically do not block for a long time.
+However, the ioctls for receiving control requests and for receiving non-control transfers might block for a while.

+Thus, the userspace application that uses Raw Gadget would normally be multithreaded:

+1. In the main thread, set up and launch a Raw Gadget instance;

+2. Serve responses to control requests received via `USB_RAW_IOCTL_EVENT_FETCH` until a `USB_REQ_SET_CONFIGURATION` request;

+3. Use `USB_RAW_IOCTL_EP_ENABLE` to enable each endpoint for the default altsetting of each interface of the configuration being set;

+4. For each enabled endpoint, spawn a thread that would handle transfers on that endpoint;

+5. In the main thread, continue handling `USB_RAW_IOCTL_EVENT_FETCH`.

+### Resets and configuration/altsetting changes

+Throughout a USB device lifetime, the host might decide to reset the device or change its configuration or interface altsettings.
+These events require special handling with Raw Gadget to adjust the enabled endpoints.

+If the host decides to reset the device, the UDC driver will partially handle the reset first.
+The driver will disable all endpoints and any attempt to perform an endpoint operation will fail with `ESHUTDOWN`.
+When this happens, Raw Gadget will issue a `USB_RAW_EVENT_RESET` event (or `USB_RAW_EVENT_DISCONNECT` [for](https://github.com/xairy/raw-gadget/issues/48) `dwc2`).
+The device emulation code needs to gracefully handle `ESHUTDOWN` in the endpoint threads, disable all Raw Gadget endpoints when handling the `USB_RAW_EVENT_RESET` event, continue handling `USB_RAW_IOCTL_EVENT_FETCH` to redo the enumeration process, and reenable the endpoints and respawn the endpoint threads when handling a new `USB_REQ_SET_CONFIGURATION` request.

+Similar workflow is required for handling the `USB_REQ_SET_CONFIGURATION` and `USB_REQ_SET_INTERFACE` requests (that might happen without a reset).
+Unlike with a reset, in these cases, the affected endpoints will not be disabled automatically and the endpoint threads will not automatically exit with `ESHUTDOWN`.
+Since the endpoint threads might still be blocked on the transfer ioctls, the proposed approach is to interrupt the threads via a signal (e.g., `SIGUSR1`), gracefully handle `EINTR` in the threads, and disable/enable the endpoints and respawn the endpoint threads corresponding to the changed configuration or altsetting.

+See the [keyboard example](examples/keyboard.c) for a reference implementation of the reset handling.
+For an example that handles both resets and configuration/altsetting changes, see [AristoChen/usb-proxy](https://github.com/AristoChen/usb-proxy).

 ## syzkaller integration

 Raw Gadget powers the [syzkaller](https://github.com/google/syzkaller)'s ability to [fuzz the Linux kernel USB stack](https://github.com/google/syzkaller/blob/master/docs/linux/external_fuzzing_usb.md).